What measures has the EU taken in response to the Russian invasion of Ukraine?

 Import and export measures

-The Commission adopted a decision on 1 July 2022 under which the member states can temporarily waive customs duties and VAT on third-countries’ imports of a wide range of life-saving equipment, such as food, blankets and tents, destined for Ukrainians affected by the war.
-The measure applied retroactively from 24 February 2022 and was intended to remain in place until 31 December 2022.
-On 17 April, the Commission decided at the request of 10 member states, including the Netherlands, to extend the exemption for these member states by a year until 31 December 2023.
+Member states could since 24 February 2022 temporarily waive customs duties and VAT on third-countries’ imports of a wide range of life-saving equipment, such as food and tents, destined for Ukrainians affected by the war.
+For the Netherlands, this exemption applied until 31 December 2023.

 More information: